BILT workshop on New Qualifications and Competencies in TVET

 - Practical examples of new competencies in the field of initial and continuing TVET and in the field of upskilling, systemic influences (Practical Level)

 Overall, 12 European implementation examples relating to new qualifications and competencies in TVET were presented during the workshop, with additional context provided by examples related to the other BILT work streams (Digitalization, Greening, and Entrepreneurship).
+Further information concerning the examples can be found in the workshop summary reports (see download section).

 The collaborations and initiatives presented enabled consideration of what New Qualifications and Competencies are emerging or would be needed in VET in the future.
 Reforms saw entrepreneurial and soft skills embedded within programs as well as new modules on greening and digitalization to be created for adoption and use.
 One conclusion made was that it is important to maintain a clear separation between systemic interventions, as compared to interventions on the practical level such as teaching methods or content since these concern different levels of TVET actors.